What We Do

 Every compatibility recommendation on LLM Check is based on three inputs: the model's file size at a given quantization level, the estimated system overhead (OS + background apps ≈ 2–3GB), and the available Unified Memory bandwidth of the target chip.

-We test and update our database as new models are released — typically within days of a major open-source release like Qwen 3.5, Llama 3, or Mistral.
-Speed estimates (tokens per second) are sourced from community benchmarks on Apple Silicon and cross-referenced with our own testing.
+LLMCheck testing shows we update our database as new models are released — typically within days of a major open-source release like Llama 4, DeepSeek V3.2, Qwen 3.5, or Mistral Large 3.
+Speed estimates (tokens per second) are sourced from community benchmarks on Apple Silicon and cross-referenced with our own internal testing.

 Our Principles